redhat-openstack/website/source/uncategorized/lbaas.html.md

     rhel-02
     rhel-03

-Notice that the member is still marked active and the admin_state_up flag is true, but the member's weight has been changed to 0.
-Regardless of the algorithm being used, a member with a weight of 0 will not received any new connections from the load balancer.
-Set the weight back to 1 for the member to once again be considered for load balancing.
+Notice that the member is still marked active and the admin_state_up flag is True, but the member's weight has been changed to 0.
+Regardless of the algorithm being used, a member with a weight of 0 will not receive any new connections from the load balancer.
+Set the member's weight back to 1 for it to once again be considered for load balancing.

     # neutron lb-member-update 5750769c-3131-41bd-b0f1-be6c41aa15c9 --weight 1
     Updated member: 5750769c-3131-41bd-b0f1-be6c41aa15c9